 Decision making: Project engineers must be good at determining the feasibility of plans, especially regarding safety, financial costs, and quality concerns.

 Communication: Project engineers must be excellent at communicating with other professionals, such as financial analysts, senior management, project developers, team members, and subcontractors.
-They must be good at providing clear instructions and writing reports that people without a background in engineering can understand, as well as presenting findings, plans, and recommendations clearly.
+They must be good at providing clear instructions and writing reports so that people without a background in engineering can clearly understand and present findings, plans, and recommendations.

 Mathematical: Project engineers must understand the principles of trigonometry, calculus, and other advanced topics in math for design, analysis, and troubleshooting in their work.

 Leadership: Because project engineers are ultimately responsible for the design and implementation of the project, they should be able to supervise all people involved to implement the plan successfully.

 To become a project engineer, you need to complete an engineering degree to qualify.
 The degree should be in mechanical, civil, or electrical engineering.
 You can also earn a degree in construction management, architecture, civil engineering, or other related fields.
 Upon finishing your degree, you’ll need to work as an intern with an engineer for at least one year before being considered a co-worker and gaining the project engineer skills required to become a manager.